Percy Chapman: Qualifying for Kent

-When Chapman returned to England, he began to work for a brewery based in Kent, H & G Symonds; his residence in that county allowed him to qualify for Kent County Cricket Club.
+When Chapman returned to England, he began to work for a brewery based in Reading, H & G Simonds Ltd; his residence, however, was in Kent and that allowed him to qualify for Kent County Cricket Club.
 There were few opportunities for Chapman to appear in first-class cricket until he qualified.
 His cricket was mainly restricted to club level in 1923, with some further games for Berkshire.
-In addition, he played 12 first-class games for a variety of teams; he was selected for the Gentlemen v Players matches at Lord's and The Oval, scoring 83 in the latter game, and played in two trial matches for players on the verge of England selection, although no Tests were played that year.
-In total, he scored 615 first-class runs at 29.28.
+In addition, he played 12 first-class games for a variety of teams; he was selected for the Gentlemen v Players matches at Lord's and The Oval, scoring 83 in the latter game, and played in two trial matches for players on the verge of England selection, although no Tests were played that year.Lemmon, p.
+51. In total, he scored 615 first-class runs at 29.28.

 The focus of attention during the 1924 season was selection of a team to contest the Ashes during a Test-playing tour of Australia the following winter.
 Critics regarded Chapman as a certainty for the team.
 Continuing to play as an amateur, he made his first appearance for Kent in a non-Championship match, as he was still qualifying, and was very successful in early season club matches.
 That summer, England played South Africa in a Test series and Chapman was selected for a trial game before the first Test.
 He scored 64 not out and 43 for "The Rest", and following the withdrawal of a batsman owing to injury before the first Test, Chapman made his Test debut against South Africa on 14 June.
 He became one of the few cricketers to represent England while playing for a minor county rather than a team playing in the County Championship.
 Chapman batted once and scored eight runs; he drew praise from Wisden for an "amazing" catch on the last day as South Africa were heavily beaten.
 He retained his place for the second Test but did not bat: only four English batsmen were needed in the game which the home side won by an innings.
 Although selected for the third game, Chapman did not play owing to a motorbike accident.
 He was not seriously hurt but missed the remainder of the Test series and the Gentlemen v Players game at Lord's.
-Upon recovering, he returned to play for Berkshire without much success and played several festival games at the end of the season.
-By this stage, he had already been selected to tour Australia.
+Upon recovering, he returned to play for Berkshire without much success and played several festival games at the end of the season.Lemmon, p.
+54. By this stage, he had already been selected to tour Australia.
 In the final match of the season, he was selected for "The Rest" to play the County Champions, Yorkshire.
 He scored 74 in 50 minutes and hit three sixes, two of them from consecutive deliveries from Wilfred Rhodes.
 This was his highest score of the season, in which he made 561 first-class runs at 31.16.